RESIP.NET

 The core advantage of rotating proxies is IP volume — a typical rotating proxy service has millions or tens of millions of IPs in its pool, providing a different IP address for every request.
 This is essential for large-scale data collection.

-Scenario 1: Large-Scale Web Scraping
+Scenario 1: Large-Scale Web Data Collection

 • Bandwidth billing suits high-frequency, high-volume scenarios